Why does the Blue Guide matter for CRA interpretation?

 Once a product has already been placed on the market, later supplies in the distribution chain are usually cases of making available, not new placing-on-the-market events.

-Does placing on the market happen once per model or once per individual unit?
+Under CRA Blue Guide concepts, does placing on the market happen once per model or once per individual unit?

 Once per individual product.